 In the 18th century, British and American people considered the tomato a deadly poison.
 It’s a nightshade family member, like eggplants, potatoes, peppers, and tobacco.
 The nightshade family gets its nickname from the most prominent poisonous perennial, belladonna, or deadly nightshade.

 They weren’t wrong about poisoning, though.
-Before the 1800s, rich people primarily used pewter for flatware, which caused lead to come out of high-acid foods like tomatoes.
+Before the 1800s, rich people in England primarily used pewter for flatware, which caused lead to come out of high-acid foods like tomatoes.
 Lead poisoning or death could occur.
 Tomatoes were eaten mainly by poor Italians until the 1800s when Italian cooking and the invention of pizza spread north.

 Traditional mushroom ketchup is easy to make, looks like black bean soup, and tastes like soy sauce.
 You can use fresh mushrooms as the base and also incorporate dried mushrooms into the seasoning process for more mushroom flavor.